Nonconforming (Grandfather) Rights

 - A person who asserts that something exists has the burden of proving that it exists.
 This is especially true of nonconforming rights.
 The burden of proof is on the property owner.

 - The Municipality of Anchorage and Land Use Review do not grant nonconforming rights.
-We simply recognize nonconformities that are documented to exist.
+We recognize nonconformities that are documented to exist.
 We have no interest in denying valid nonconforming rights - just as we have no interest in recognizing rights that have not been documented.

 - Nonconforming rights to a use automatically terminate if the use is abandoned for more than one year or is superseded by a permitted use.